JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-write-integration-tests.md

 # Spring - How to write Integration Tests
 This guide provides details on how to write a simple integration test for a spring boot application.
-Note that writing integration tests through the SQS queue can be flaky and therefore you should prefer to call your message listener directly in your integration test if possible.
+Note that writing integration tests through the SQS queue can be flaky and therefore you should prefer to call your message listener directly in your integration test when testing normal business logic.

 For this guide the [Java Dynamic SQS Listener - Spring Integration Test Example](../../../examples/java-dynamic-sqs-listener-spring-integration-test-example) module will be used, which is a very simple application that has a single queue listener that calls out to a service when a message is retrieved.
 The